-Quality of isolation: At least 3 similar discrete colonies shall be grown on plates to allow additional tests, such as MALDI-TOF or AST.
+Quality of isolation: At least three similar discrete colonies shall be grown on plates to allow additional tests, such as MALDI-TOF or AST.

-Trueness of quantitation (counting): Agreement of quantitative colony counts between two parallel inoculations from 100 μ L (and 10 μ L in addition) clinical specimens using the reference procedure should be compared in a cross-table, using negative and usually three or four positive ordinal scale quantities, i.e., 10^2 to 10^5 CFU/mL (corresponding to 10^5 to 10^8 CFB/L, respectively).
+Trueness of quantitation (counting): Agreement of quantitative colony counts between two parallel inoculations from 100μ L (and 10μ L in addition) clinical specimens using the reference procedure should be compared in a cross-table, using negative and usually three or four positive ordinal scale quantities, i.e., 10^2-10^5 CFU/mL (corresponding to 10^5-10^8 CFB/L, respectively).
 Less than 30 % of specimens should yield a negative result in culture.
 Relevant statistics shall be applied in addition to clinical judgment of results.
-A possibility of Cohen's kappa statistics is described in Chapter 5.2.3.3 for ordinal scale results with urine test strips [110, 111].
+A possibility of Cohen's kappa statistics is described in Section 5.2.3.3 for ordinal scale results with urine test strips [110, 111].

 Precision of quantitation: The repeatability coefficient of variation (CV) of colony counts is obtained from 10 replicate cultures from standard ATCC or equivalent reference strains, using mean and standard deviation of results.
-Note that colony counts have inherent variability usually modelled by Poisson distribution (Chapter 7.4.2).
+Note that colony counts have inherent variability usually modelled by Poisson distribution (Section 7.4.2).
 An example for interpretation is as follows:

 The repeatability CV should approach theoretical imprecision derived from Poisson distribution, $CV{theoretical}$.
-Since the standard deviation of Poisson distribution 1 s = Vn, where n = number of colonies on a plate, the 95% confidence interval may be approximated with +/- 2s limits.
-For a colony count of 10/plate, 1s = V10 = 3.1.
-Then, a 95% confidence interval is +/- 6 colonies/plate (4-16 colonies/plate).
-The observed CV with patient specimens is desirably < 2 x Poisson $CV{theoretical}$.
+Since the standard deviation of Poisson distribution $1 s = \sqrt{n}$, where n=number of colonies on a plate, the 95 % confidence interval may be approximated with ± 2s limits.
+For a colony count of 10/plate, $1s = \sqrt{10} = 3.1$.
+Then, a 95 % confidence interval is ± 6 colonies/plate (4-16 colonies/plate).
+The observed CV with patient specimens is desirably <2 × Poisson CV{theoretical}.